themesberg/flowbite-svelte/src/routes/components/forms.md

 <script>
-  import { Htwo, ExampleDiv, GitHubSource, CompoDescription, TableProp, TableDefaultRow} from '../utils' import { Breadcrumb, BreadcrumbItem, Heading, A } from '$lib' import componentProps from '../props/Input.json' import componentProps2 from '../props/Label.json' import componentProps3 from '../props/Helper.json' import componentProps5 from '../props/Fileupload.json' import componentProps6 from '../props/Textarea.json'
+  import { Htwo, ExampleDiv, GitHubSource, CompoDescription, TableProp, TableDefaultRow} from '../utils' import { Breadcrumb, BreadcrumbItem, Heading, A } from '$lib' import { props as items } from '../props/Input.json' import { props as items2 } from '../props/Label.json' import { props as items3 } from '../props/Helper.json'
+  import { props as items5 } from '../props/Fileupload.json'
+  import { props as items6 } from '../props/Textarea.json'
-  import componentProps7 from '../props/Select.json'
+  import { props as items7 } from '../props/Select.json'
-  import componentProps8 from '../props/Checkbox.json'
+  import { props as items8 } from '../props/Checkbox.json'
-  import componentProps9 from '../props/Radio.json'
+  import { props as items9 } from '../props/Radio.json'
-  import componentProps10 from '../props/Toggle.json'
+  import { props as items10 } from '../props/Toggle.json'

-  let items = componentProps.props
-  let items2 = componentProps2.props
-  let items3 = componentProps3.props
-  let items5 = componentProps5.props
-  let items6 = componentProps6.props
-  let items7 = componentProps7.props
-  let items8 = componentProps8.props
-  let items9 = componentProps9.props
-  let items10 = componentProps10.props

   let propHeader = ['Name', 'Type', 'Default'] let divClass='w-full relative overflow-x-auto shadow-md sm:rounded-lg py-4'